pylint-dev/pylint/doc/development_guide/how_tos/custom_checkers.rst

     * the ``init-hook`` is passed as a command-line argument and the ``load-plugins`` list is in the configuration file

-    I.E You cannot load a custom plugin by modifying ``sys.path`` if you supply the ``init-hook`` in a configuration file, but pass the module name in via ``--load-plugins`` on the command line.
+    So, you cannot load a custom plugin by modifying ``sys.path`` if you supply the ``init-hook`` in a configuration file, but pass the module name in via ``--load-plugins`` on the command line.
     This is because pylint loads plugins specified on command line before loading any configuration from other sources.